tandeshao/tp/docs/UserGuide.md

 Format: `addtag INDEX t/TAG…`

 * Appends one or more tags to the person at the specified `INDEX`. `INDEX` must follow the [specified format](#index).
-* If any of the tag to be appended already exists in the person's tag list, the command will be rejected.
+* If any of the tags to be appended already exists in the person's tag list, the command will be rejected.

 Examples:
 * `addtag 1 t/friends` appends the tag "friends" to the 1st person in the displayed person list.